-Although I remain a full-time employee at Georgetown University, I founded Academic Authors as a side project to lead faculty members and other research scholars to understand how valuable your individual intellectual contributions actually are to scholarly publishing.
+Although I remain a full-time employee at Georgetown University, I founded Academic Authors as a 501c3 nonprofit to lead faculty members and other research scholars to understand how valuable your individual intellectual contributions actually are to scholarly publishing.
 Through a comfortingly clear process, I inspire scholars to move out of supplicant mode, and transition naturally into attitudes of peaceful strength and confidence.
 The result is a re-imagining of the faculty-publisher relationship that benefits everyone and results in more peer-reviewed journal articles and university press books accepted at the very highest level.

 Faculty learn how essential their unique perspectives -- including gender, race, socio-economics, regionality, nationality, religion, and much more -- are in the publishing world.
 You'll learn to slip by obstacles as you discover your true intellectual communities, ones usually hiding just beyond that last un-knocked-upon door.